Amplifying the randomness of weak sources correlated with devices: SV-condition for no-signaling boxes and the relation between the true and the observed Bell value

 \subsection{SV-condition for boxes}

-Let us now precisely state the main assumption used in this paper, which we call the SV-condition for boxes. {Recall that $S$ is a variable which describes an arbitrary portion of subsequent bits from an $\varepsilon$-SV source. } Now, let $S'$ be a variable describing a disjoint portion of subsequent bits chosen from the same $\varepsilon$-SV source which will be used as the input $I$ to the device.
+Let us now precisely state the main assumption used in this paper, which we call the SV-condition for boxes. { } {Let $S'$ be a variable describing a portion of bits (disjoined from $S$) chosen from the same $\varepsilon$-SV source, from which the input $I$ to the device is taken}.
 Note that we do not assume any temporal ordering between $S$ and $S'$.
-Let $\eta_{\min}, \eta_{\max} \in (0,1)$ be some functions of $\varepsilon>0$ and $|\mathcal{I}|$ (denoting the number of measurement settings). {Although we a priori allow for arbitrary correlations between the~source and device, there is one constraint which we impose, namely that if $S'=s'$ is input into the device with $\eta_{\min} \leq P(S=s|S'=s') \leq \eta_{\max}$, then $S$ cannot be guessed perfectly even after knowing the output $O=o$, i.e., for every realization $o,s,s'$
+Let $\eta_{\min}, \eta_{\max} \in (0,1)$ be some functions of $\varepsilon>0$ and $|\mathcal{I}|$ (denoting the number of measurement settings). { Although we a priori allow for arbitrary correlations between the~source and the device, there is one constraint which we impose, namely that if $S'=s'$ is input into the device with $\eta_{\min} \leq P(S=s|S'=s') \leq \eta_{\max}$, then $S$ cannot be guessed perfectly even after knowing the output $O=o$, i.e., for every realizations $o,s,s'$